MI2CAST/MI2CAST/docs/micast_guideline.md

 ## Format
-In this section, we will provide a list of formats that follows the MICAST guidelines to represent causality statements.
+In this section, we will provide a list of formats that follows the MICAST guidelines to represent causal statements.

 ## Examples
-Concrete example of causality statements.
+Concrete example of causal statements.

 ## Contributors
 Vasundra Touré ([vasundra.toure@ntnu.no](mailto:vasundra.toure@ntnu.no))